JavasMiddi/SFIA-Project1/README.md

-# Project SFIA 1 - La Fiesta de Piscina
+# Project SFIA 1 - La Fiesta de Piscina - Test

 ## The Brief
 *-Taken directly from the Fundamental Project specification on Community-*